Michael Savage: Shift in political opinions

-Savage introduced himself to certain writers in the North Beach neighborhood of San Francisco in the 1970s.
+Weiner introduced himself to certain writers in the North Beach neighborhood of San Francisco in the 1970s.
 He befriended and traveled with Beat poets Allen Ginsberg and Lawrence Ferlinghetti.
-Savage maintained a correspondence with Ginsberg consisting of ten letters and three postcards across four years, which is maintained with Ginsberg's papers at Stanford University.
-One letter asked for Ginsberg and Ferlinghetti to come do a poetry reading, so others could "hear and see and know why I adore your public image."
-Another acquaintance was poet and author Neeli Cherkovski, who says that Savage dreamed of becoming a stand-up comic in the mold of Lenny Bruce.
+Weiner maintained a correspondence with Ginsberg consisting of ten letters and three postcards across four years, which is maintained with Ginsberg's papers at Stanford University.
+One letter asked Ginsberg and Ferlinghetti to come do a poetry reading, so others could "hear and see and know why I adore your public image."
+Another acquaintance was poet and author Neeli Cherkovski, who says that Weiner dreamed of becoming a stand-up comic in the mold of Lenny Bruce.

-Acquaintance Robert Cathcart says that by 1980, in his private conversations with Savage, he knew him to have conservative political views.
+Acquaintance Robert Cathcart says that by 1980, in his private conversations with Weiner, he knew him to have conservative political views.
 Schwartz stated Savage became alienated from the North Beach scene in the early 1980s.
-Savage had intense arguments with his liberal friends.
-When asked about his shift in politics and other views, Savage replied, "I was once a child; I am now a man."
-Savage has cited many occurrences in his life that helped shape his conservative views.
-Savage states that his opinions on welfare were partly shaped by his first job out of college as a social worker.
+Weiner had intense arguments with his liberal friends.
+When asked about his shift in politics and other views, Weiner replied, "I was once a child; I am now a man."
+Weiner has cited many occurrences in his life that helped shape his conservative views.
+Weiner states that his opinions on welfare were partly shaped by his first job out of college as a social worker.
 He described one incident in which his supervisor had him deliver a check to a welfare client to furnish their apartment, while his own apartment was furnished with cardboard boxes.
 Another turning point occurred for him as a writer of health and nutrition books in the 1980s, when he experienced what he saw as "political opposition" after making the suggestion that the closure of homosexual bathhouses might be necessary in response to the emerging HIV/AIDS epidemic.
 In 1994 his final health and nutrition manuscript, Immigrants and Epidemics, was rejected by publishers for being inflammatory.

-In 1996, Savage applied to become the Dean of the Graduate School of Journalism at the University of California, Berkeley.
+In 1996 after Weiner rebranded as Savage, he applied to become the Dean of the Graduate School of Journalism at the University of California, Berkeley.
 The university instead selected award-winning journalist and China scholar Orville Schell.
 Savage sued the university, contending discrimination for being conservative.
 Savage later dropped the lawsuit.